json-schema-org/.github/TRIAGE.md

 All TSC Members are welcome to invite a contributor to the triage team.
 Triagers will be responsible to handle not just issues but also pull requests.
 A JSON Schema triager has access to the website repository.

 Any existing active contributor in the JSON Schema organization can transition into becoming a JSON Schema triager.
 They can request this to any TSC member or the Community Managers, either confidentially via a DM in Discourse, or publicly by opening an issue in the community repository.
-If the TSC decides you are ready to gain the extra privileges, they will invite you to the organisation, and then act as a mentor to you until you are ready to do things entirely on your own.
+If the TSC decides you are ready to gain the extra privileges, they will invite you to the organization, and then act as a mentor to you until you are ready to do things entirely on your own.

 Members of the Triage Team will get write access in the following repositories: website, conference, tour and landscape.

-For every new triager, it would be great to announce them in the ´announcement´ channel in Slack ([example announcement](https://discuss.python.org/t/abhilash-raj-has-been-granted-triage-role-on-github/2089)).
+For every new triager, it would be great to announce them in the `announcement` channel in Slack ([example announcement](https://discuss.python.org/t/abhilash-raj-has-been-granted-triage-role-on-github/2089)).

 ## Feedback